Kentucky securities regulator opens inquiry into Danimer Scientific

-Kentucky’s state securities regulator is investigating plant-based plastics maker Danimer Scientific (DNMR.N) after a financial researcher told the office that the newly public company failed to make certain material disclosures.
+BOSTON (Reuters) - Kentucky’s state securities regulator is investigating plant-based plastics maker Danimer Scientific after a financial researcher told the office that the newly public company failed to make certain material disclosures.

 The Division of Securities of the Kentucky Department of Financial Institutions wrote in a letter dated May 17, and seen by Reuters, that it “has opened a formal inquiry into the matter.”